iocchi/marrtino_gazebo/README.md

     colcon build

     ros2 launch marrtino_gazebo marrtino.launch.py

+You should see the gazebo simulator environment running.

+In case of issues about accesssing the hos X server (e.g., message `Cannot open display :0`) try disabling X access control in the host terminal

+    xhost -

 * Window 2 (use CTRL-b c to create a new window in tmux)

     cd src/marrtino_gazebo/src

     python3 control.py

 Enjoy the robot moving on a square... and its trajectory error due to open-loop control !

 PLots about velocities, positions and the executed trajectory are shown.
 Close the plot windows to terminate the script.